lchinquee/micodeuxdr/README.md

 ## Challenge Description

 This challenge, assigned by Rutgers Coding Bootcamp, required the creation of an online portfolio.
-The goal of this activity wass to create a portfolio of work that can be given to employers to showcase talents and skills.
+The goal of this activity was to create a portfolio of work that can be given to employers to showcase talents and skills.

 ## Built With
 * HTML